aczietlow/hugo-blog/content/posts/2025/go-fs-package.md

 }
 ```

-When to use `io/fs` and when to rely on `io/os`?
-When reading bytes from a file, fs is likely the best tool, if the logic relies on os specific functions, continue to rely on `io/os`
+When to use `io/fs` and when to rely on `os`?
+When reading bytes from a file, fs is likely the best tool, if the logic relies on os specific functions, continue to rely on `os`

-### Gotcha's
+### Gotchas

-symlinks! symlinks are specific operating filesystem functionality.
+**symlinks!** Symlinks are OS-specific filesystem functionality.
 As such they are not abstracted in `io/fs`